peachpiecompiler/peachpie-docs/docs/php/unicode.md

 ### Regular expressions

-PCRE functions always convert input string values to Unicode text if they are not in Unicode yet.
+PCRE functions always convert input string values to Unicode string value if they are a single-byte sequence.

 ### Database